 In the first, dead players can float about as ghosts and drive the rest of the gang mad.
 That’s not a figure of speech - a good haunting will lower their sanity and put their lives in even greater danger.
 Resurrection is easy, for a price: a piece of your max health.

 It's a weird, unique take on the survivial genre, and while the isolation of the brilliant original was one of its strengths, fending off starvation together is simply a better way to live.
+If you've had your eye on it but been put off by the incomplete status, worry not: Don't Starve Together is now out of Early Access.

 The key to hilarity lies the fact that all your co-op buddies can be hit by friendly fire.
 Send out a scorching fireball and if a friend walks in the way it’s off to the pearly gates with them.
 It becomes a frequent occurrence, as you’ll always have half your brain attempting to calculate your spells, meaning sometimes your aim will be a little… off.
 This thankfully rarely leads to frustration, but always leads to Skype becoming astonishingly loud with the sound of people falling from their chairs laughing.